VicoHBB/Verilator-SV-Template/README.md

 - Main targets

-    - `make`: Check for errors in the codes, and start the "verilating" process as well as look for errors in the test bench."
+    - `make`: Check for errors in the codes, and start the "verilating" process as well as look for errors in the test bench.
-    - `make run`: Creates the executable, runs the simulation and displays the generated waves in GTKWave."
+    - `make run`: Creates the executable, runs the simulation and displays the generated waves in GTKWave.
-    - `make qrtl`: Do Analysis and Synthesis and open the RTLViewer with Intel tools."
+    - `make qrtl`: Do Analysis and Synthesis and open the RTLViewer with Intel tools.
-    - `make qfull`: Full compilation & analysis with Intel® tools"
+    - `make qfull`: Full compilation & analysis with Intel® tools
-    - `make view`: Open RTLViewer by Intel® to view the schematic diagram."
+    - `make view`: Open RTLViewer by Intel® to view the schematic diagram.
-    - `make ys`: Create simple RTL deagram with Yosys tool."
+    - `make ys`: Create simple RTL diagram with Yosys tool.
-    - `make clean`: Clean the project."
+    - `make clean`: Clean the project.
-    - `make help`: Show a short description of the commands "
+    - `make help`: Show a short description of the commands
 - Intel® Tools targets
-    - `make synth`: Synthesis and analysis with Intel® tools."
+    - `make synth`: Synthesis and analysis with Intel® tools.
-    - `make fit`: Place & Route with Intel® tools."
+    - `make fit`: Place & Route with Intel® tools.
-    - `make qasm`: Generate Programming Fileswith Intel® tools."
+    - `make qasm`: Generate Programming Files with Intel® tools.
-    - `make qsta`: Timing analysys with Intel® tools."
+    - `make qsta`: Timing analysis with Intel® tools.
-    - `make qeda`: Write EDA netlist with Intel® tools."
+    - `make qeda`: Write EDA netlist with Intel® tools.
-    - `make net`: Generate Netlist with Intel® tools."
+    - `make net`: Generate netlist with Intel® tools.

 ## References
 * [Verilator][1]